gorse-io/docs/src/docs/gorse-dashboard.md

 ## Data Export and Import

-The advance page allows importing and exporting data.
+The advanced page allows importing and exporting data.
-- The "Export Users" button exports users to a CSV file with the format of user ID, user labels.
+- The "Export Users" button exports users to a CSV file with the format of user ID, and user labels.
 - The "Export Items" button exports items to a CSV file with the format of item ID, hidden or not, item categories, timestamp, item labels and item description.
 - The "Export Feedback" button exports feedbacks to a CSV file in the format of feedback type, user ID, item ID and timestamp.

 ![](../img/dashboard-advance.png)

 - The "Import Users" button allows you to enter the "Import Users" page and preview the imported data after selecting the file.
-You can set the field separator, label separator, the mapping of each field and the existence of header row.
+You can set the field separator, label separator, the mapping of each field and the existence of the header row.
 Once the settings are correct, you can click "Confirm Import" to complete the data import.

 ![](../img/dashboard-import-users.png)